ballerina-lang/connectors/twitterConnector/README.txt

 How to run this sample
 ======================
 - Place the twitterConnector into {BALLERINA_HOME}/samples.
-- To run the following commands to execute the relevant action.
+- Run the following commands to execute the relevant action.
   1. tweet:
     bin$ ./ballerina run ../samples/twitterConnector/twitterConnector.bal tweet <consumerKey> <consumerSecret> <accessToken> <accessTokenSecret> <message>